ewels/hemnet-commuter/README.md

 > Visualisation, annotation and powerful filtering tools for houses discovered on Hemnet.

-Hemnet is the largest listing website for the Swedish property market.
+Hemnet ([https://www.hemnet.se](https://www.hemnet.se/)) is the largest listing website for the Swedish property market.
-Almost all available apartments, houses and summer cottages are listed there.
+Almost all available apartments, houses and summer cottages for sale in Sweden are listed there.

 The success of Hemnet is not a surprise - the website and app are brilliant.
 However, there are a few features that I found myself looking for when searching for a new house.
 _Hemnet Commuter_ is a pet-project developed in my spare time to address these.

-Key features:
+## Key features:

 * Interactive map showing details in a sidebar when clicking houses (a bit like the AirBnb website)
 * Live filtering of metrics, map refreshes as you adjust limits